shresta-kalla/caltrack/README.md

 <img width="316" alt="Screen Shot 2023-12-13 at 2 38 59 PM" src="https://github.com/shresta-kalla/caltrack/assets/150719217/26470ec6-7482-4fed-978e-ebe198fb44b4">

 ### Log Page
 * The log page allows the user to enter a specific date to retrieve & display their results at any given time.
-When a user inputs a date they would like to see the log, a list will be provided with  all exercise and food consumption recorded on that day.
+The user can enter a date and click "Enter" which displays the results for that specific date.
+The user can also click the "View Today" button to see the results for today.
+The results is a list of all exercise and food consumption recorded on said day.

 <img width="313" alt="Screen Shot 2023-12-13 at 2 39 18 PM" src="https://github.com/shresta-kalla/caltrack/assets/150719217/65a3408a-b2dd-4c82-a59e-d5432a45d7ce">